bsc-dom/dataclay/docs/README.md

 ## Manual Deployment

-In order to generate the documentation, you need to install the following dependencies:
+In order to generate the documentation, you need to install the following dependencies (note that the command must be run from the root of the repository):

 ```bash
 pip install -e .[docs]
 ```

-Then, you can generate the documentation by running:
+Then, you can generate the documentation by running (from the `dataclay/docs` directory):

 ```bash
 make html